AdolfoAmoLainez/paqueteria/README.md

 ## Build

-Run `ng build` to build the project.
+Run `ng build --prod --aot` to build the project.
 The build artifacts will be stored in the `backend/public` directory.
-Use the `--prod` flag for a production build.
+Use the `--configuration=production` flag for a production build.

 ## Running unit tests